 This makes the body swell overall.
 Localized fluid retention will cause the accumulation of fluid in just one or a handful of specific areas.
-Typically, these areas include the legs, abdomen and face.
+Typically, these areas include the legs, abdomen, and face.

 Where does Water Retention Occur?

 One of the first locations for fluid retention is within the capillaries.
-Normally, fluid passes through these tiny blood vessels as it brings nutrients to tissue.
+Normally, fluid passes through these tiny blood vessels as it brings nutrients to the tissue.
 If the pressure inside the capillary changes, it can cause water retention.
 This may also happen if the walls of the capillaries are leaky or if too much fluid is released.

 The Lymphatic System: